hack-technicolor/hack-technicolor/docs/Unlock.md

 !!! info "Different RTFD behavior"
     Any RTFD attempt will not uninstall this mod completely.
 Since version `9.5.60` you will need to repeat RTFD two times in a row to bring back the gateway to the same state a normal RTFD would.

+!!! info "SSID being reset on reboot"
+    Certain Technicolor variants (DJA0230, DJA0231) are known to have issues with SSIDs being reset on reboot.
+    For a workaround and to track the progress of this issue, see [here](https://github.com/Ansuel/tch-nginx-gui/issues/842).

 !!! danger "This mod has permanently bricked Gateways before"
     In older versions of this GUI, it has bricked low space devices like the TG799vac.
     It now has a brick prevention method in place so this is not so much of a worry.